alysiawon/Election-Analysis/README.md

 ## Election-Audit Results

 The data preparation utilizes Python to perform calculations by creating lists and dictionaries, decision statements, and using repetition statements to iterate through the lists and dictionaries.
 This helped to automate the process and print the statements into a Text Editor file.
-Insight are generated on the <a href="PyPoll_Challenge.py">PyPoll code</a>.
+Insight are generated on the <a href="PyPoll_Challenge.py">PyPoll Script</a>.

-The final results are printed in the <a href="Analysis/election_analysis.txt">PyPoll text editor file</a>.
+The final results are printed in the <a href="Analysis/election_analysis.txt">PyPoll Text Editor File</a>.

 <img src="Resources/Election_Audit_Results.png" width="400">